camprince13/Showcase/ReadMe.txt

 099SudokuPeps - A later version of 099Sudoku that follows most of the pep8 python coding standards

+---Group
-# Group - The group projects I worked on in college
+- The group projects I worked on in college

 College Capstone - Super Smash Bros Stat Tracker (info in folder)